pgebhardt/libactor/README.markdown

 ## Installl

-Currently the included makefile works for OS X. On linux or bsd you need to add some libraries.
+To install libactor make shure libdispatch is installed.
+On OS X it is included since 10.6.
+On Linux there are several ports.
+On Debian based distributions simply type:

+    sudo apt-get install libdispatch-dev

+Install of libactor:

+    sudo make install

 ## Example

 To build the example on OS X type:

-    make
+    clang -o example example.c -lactor

+On Linux:

-    clang -fblocks -o example example.c -L. -lactor ./example
+    clang -fblocks -o example example.c -lactor -ldispatch -lBlocksRuntime

 ## To be continued